 1 2 3 4 5 .
 We can infer that 4 stars is twice as good as 2 stars.
 Can we say the same about name of dogs?

 Ginger, Mochi, Sushi, Bacon, Max , is Macon 2x better than Mochi?
 There’s no such relationship.
 In this particular encoding, the first column represent cat, second column dog, the third column bird.

 The output probabilities are saying 70% sure it is a cat, 20% a dog, 10% a bird.
 One can see that the initial differences are adjusted to percentages. logits = [2.0, 1.0, 0.1].
 It’s not 2:1:0.1.
 Previously, we cannot say that it’s 2x more likely to be a cat, because the results were not normalized to sum to one.

-Why do we still need fancy machine learning libraries with fancy softmax function?
-The nature of machine learning training requires ten of thousands of training data.
-Something as concise as the softmax function needs to be optimize to process each element.
+Why do we still need fancy machine learning libraries with fancy Softmax function?
+The nature of machine learning training requires ten of thousands of samples of training data.
+Something as concise as the Softmax function needs to be optimized to process each element.
 Some say that Tensorflow broadcasting is not necessarily faster than numpy’s matrix broadcasting though.

 Deeper Dive into Softmax